BilboTheGreedy/esxi_ks_iso/README.md

 No need for mkisofs here or openssl passwd here.

+The big part of what makes this script different from others around on the internet is the use of c# code inside powershell to do what mkisofs and openssl has done.
+That is creating the bootable ISO (mkisofs style) and generate linux crypt hash with $id$salt$hash (openssl passwd -6 -salt xyz).

+Take a look at the functions Get-CryptHash and Write-ISO.

 try the example, make sure to have the -ISOPath set your actual path to esxi install media.

 If you want to make changes and include more options in the kickstart script, look at the New-KsScript function in ks_functions.ps1